-Attorneys who agree to author MWELA's amicus briefs should do so only with the ability to honor that commitment fully.
-If an emergency prevents the volunteer attorney from honoring his or her commitment to prepare a brief, he or she should contact the Amicus Committee as soon as possible so that alternate brief writers may be identified.
-The commitment to write a brief includes a commitment to honor all deadlines imposed by the court and the Amicus Committee for review of briefs.
-Eleventh-hour brief preparation is highly discouraged, since last-minute work may affect MWELA's ability to produce a timely brief of the highest quality.
+Attorneys who agree to author MWELA's amicus briefs should do so only when they have the ability to honor that commitment fully.
+If an emergency prevents the volunteer from honoring his or her commitment to prepare a brief, he or she should contact the Amicus Committee as soon as possible so that alternate brief writers may be identified.
+The commitment to write a brief includes a commitment to honor all deadlines imposed by the court and the Amicus Committee for review of amicus briefs.
+Eleventh-hour brief preparation is highly discouraged, since last-minute work may hinder MWELA's ability to produce a timely brief of the highest quality.

 When MWELA is granted leave to appear as amicus curiae, it usually addresses one or two issues at most, in a brief that can be characterized as well-written, short, and to the point.
 Short briefs of amicus curiae stand a better chance of being read, while long briefs are skimmed, if not ignored altogether.
-MWELA's amicus curiae brief should bring to the attention of the court only relevant matter not already fully argued by the parties.
-Whereas the parties' attorneys typically will focus on the facts and arguments most favorable to their clients, MWELA's amicus curiae brief usually should address broader implications the case not fully developed by the parties.
+MWELA's amicus curiae brief should bring to the attention of the court only relevant matter(s) or legal authorities not already fully argued by the parties.
+Whereas the parties' attorneys typically will focus on the facts and arguments most favorable to their clients, MWELA's amicus curiae brief usually should address broader implications in the case that are not fully developed by the parties.
 A "me-too" brief that merely re-argues the facts is not acceptable as an amicus brief.